-Financing Activities - Financing activities primarily include net changes to our outstanding revolving debt.
+Financing Activities - Financing activities primarily include net changes to our outstanding revolving debt and proceeds from the sale of shares of common stock through employee equity incentive plans.
+For the year ended September 30, 2019 cash used in financing activities was \$559,000 due to bank overdrafts in the prior year, debt issue costs related to a revised and restated revolver credit agreement and stock option exercises.
 For the year ended September 30, 2018 cash provided by financing activities was \$749,000.
-For the year ended September 30, 2017 we had no financing activities.
-The Company had no outstanding long-term debt on September 30, 2018 or September 30, 2017.
+The Company had no outstanding long-term debt on September 30, 2019 or September 30, 2018.

-Cash used by financing activities in the year ended September 30, 2016, was \$602,000.
+The Company had no financing activities in the year ended September 30, 2017.

-Credit Facilities - The Company has a five-year credit agreement with Wells Fargo Bank N.A. which provides a \$25 million revolving line of credit with a \$10 million sublimit for stand-by letters of credit.
+Credit Facilities - The Company has a five-year credit agreement with Wells Fargo Bank N.A. which provides a \$35 million revolving line of credit with a \$10 million sublimit for stand-by letters of credit.
 The amounts outstanding under the credit agreement bear interest at a rate of 1.0% over LIBOR, which may change quarterly based on the Company's ratio of consolidated total debt to consolidated total capital.
 A commitment fee of 0.15% per annum is payable quarterly on the unused portion of the commitment, which fee may change quarterly based on our ratio of consolidated total debt to consolidated total debt to consolidated total debt to consolidated total debt to consolidated total capital.
-The credit agreement contains certain conditions and financial covenants, including a minimum \$25 million tangible net worth.
-As of September 30, 2018, the tangible net worth covenant would have limited our ability to pay dividends or repurchase stock with borrowed funds to a maximum of \$17.8 million combined.
+The credit agreement contains certain conditions and financial covenants, including a minimum \$40 million tangible net worth.
+As of September 30, 2019, the tangible net worth covenant would have limited our ability to pay dividends or repurchase stock with borrowed funds to a maximum of \$21.8 million combined.